Have you ever suffered with self-sabotage when it came to accomplishing a goal?

 The impulsive aspects of our mind are linked to primal needs for security, connection, status, sex, sugar, fat, and salt to name a few.
 The motivational behavior behind getting and protecting those things is important.

-Without food, we starve, without sex, security, or connection we don’t persist as a species.
+Without food, we starve, and without sex, security, or connection we don’t persist as a species.
 Without gossip, we’re not warned of the potentially selfish tendency of an individual in the tribe.
 Gossip is a social cue to be careful around some people when certain situations arise.

 On the other hand, traits related to self-control likely developed out of community needs.